-Ash Trees and the Emerald Ash Borer in Exton, Pennsylvania
+Ash Trees Damaged by Emerald Ash Borers in Exton, PA

 Emerald Ash Borers create damage to ash trees in Exton, Pennsylvania, and surrounding areas.
 Ash trees are a widespread species in the neighboring towns and counties of Pennsylvania such as Exton.
 The tree belongs to the family of Oleaceae and grows in both warm and cold climates.
 The ash species are commonly found in Asia, some parts of Europe and the United States.
 Mature ash trees can grow from 30-120 feet in height with 35-50 inches in diameter.